 The vision of a company is a long-term target.
 And in order to reach this vision, short-term objectives, goals, and targets are determined and actions are planned respectively.
 After applying these short-term actions and meeting the targets, it should be checked again to see how far the company still needs to go to realize its vision with continual improvement.

-How to Implement Continual Improvement in an Organization?
+How to Implement Continual Improvement Model in an Organization?

 The implementation of continual improvement requires the right attitude and the right behaviors within an organization.
 IT service providers should have a metrics-driven culture and a culture of continual improvement.
 Services should continually be tested for value, quality, performance, and compliance to identify areas for continual improvement that will enable business strategies.